baryluk/d-demangle-cpp/README.md

 * wstring and dstring literals
 * assosciative array literals
 * inner functions are not demangled properly fully (but it is okish)
+* 64-bit integers and float values are untested (should work, but validation is not complete).

 Building
 ========